 A public presentation of the results will take place at the end of the programme, during which the projects will be either presented live or displayed in the form of short reports with photographs.
 At the end of this event, classes and students receive a certificate in recognition of their efforts.

-Ongoing support is available to European students and teachers through local teams of volunteers who supervise the programme and on-site coordination.
-The teams put European students and schools in touch with each other and help with the implementation of individual projects.
+Ongoing support is available to international students and teachers through local teams of volunteers who supervise the programme and on-site coordination.
+The teams put international students and schools in touch with each other and help with the implementation of individual projects.

 Overview – one year of the programme